MenaceSan/DotChess/README.md

 Version 1.0.0.2

 DotChess is an open source chess rules engine written in C# .NET. (.Net Standard 2.0) It is meant to be simple and readable source code.
-It values readability over speed.
+It values readability over speed. (~1.5M moves per second)

 Sources are hosted on GitHub at https://github.com/MenaceSan/DotChess The secondary project documentation pages are at https://www.menasoft.com/dotchess or https://www.menasoft.com/blog/?page_id=542